BARRETTMEAG/GroupBProject/Milestone_5/README.txt

 ## How to Change the Color
 1. Go to file location of program.
-2. Open color_config.py.
+2. Open colors.json.
-3. Find self.primary and self.off values.
+3. Find primary and off values.
-4. Edit in the hex code of desired colors into the two values.
+4. Edit in the hex code of desired colors into either Primary or Off values.
-5. Make sure to place a # character before every color value, and enclose the value (including the #) in quotation marks.
+5. Hex code format - make sure the hex code stays within quotations.
+      - Hex code starts with a # and is followed by 6 character.
+Characters range from 0-9 and A-F.
+5. Run program as usual.
+6. If program does not appear to have changed colors, refer to the error printed to the terminal.
+Make sure the hex code follow the format above and in the given examples in colors.json.

 Example:
 self.primary = "#4C721D"